 Full statement on Luis Suarez suspension:

-… ‘Such behaviour cannot be tolerated on any football pitch, and in particular not at a FIFA World Cup when the eyes of millions of people are on the stars on the field.
+… ‘Such behavior cannot be tolerated on any football pitch, and in particular not at a FIFA World Cup when the eyes of millions of people are on the stars on the field.
 The Disciplinary Committee took into account all the factors of the case and the degree of Mr Suárez’s guilt in accordance with the relevant provisions of the Code.
 The decision comes into force as soon it is communicated,’ said Claudio Sulser, chairman of the FIFA Disciplinary Committee.

 Obviously, Uruguay are now forced to move forward without Suarez, which will make trying to advance deep into the World Cup much tougher.
 His two-goal performance against England showcased the massive impact he’s capable of making.